-Monday 16 June 2003 — This is more than 21 years old.
+Monday 16 June 2003 — This is over 21 years old.
 Be careful.

 For my birthday today I spent some time at the legendary Brattle Book Shop in downtown Boston.
 Something about used bookstores just makes me happy.
 Partly it’s the collected wisdom, patiently waiting for new readers.
 Partly it’s the offbeat dated titles.
 Partly it’s the glimpse into other times.
 Whatever the reason, I went.
 And I’m glad I did, because now I own two of Paul Rand’s personal geometry books.